Bob Formisano is an architect and builder who has managed commercial and residential projects over a 30-plus year career.

 Bob has lived in numerous older homes and has actively redesigned, renovated, and repaired them all.
 In 2006, he and his wife built a new timber frame home based on green/sustainable design principles with a focus on energy conservation.

-Bob received his Bachelor of Science degrees from Lawrence Technological University and received his MBA at Kent State University.
+Bob received his Bachelor of Science degree from Lawrence Technological University and received his MBA at Kent State University.

 About The Spruce